 Professional Email Signatures: The Do's and Don'ts

-Professional email signatures are concise passages that include promotional information, like contact details, and are automatically included in your emails as footers.
-An effective professional email signature is essential in order to leave a lasting impression on your audience.
+Professional email signatures are concise passages that include promotional information, like contact details about your design/build company, and are automatically included in your emails as footers.
+An effective professional email signature is necessary for leaving a lasting impression on your audience, whether they’re homeowners or business owners.
 Although email signatures should be as unique and personalized as ordinary signatures, there are certain properties that can make them more desirable and others that should be avoided at all costs.
-Consider the following tips if you're looking to create an impactful email signature from scratch.
+Consider the following tips if you’re a design/build, dealer, or manufacturer looking to create an impactful email signature from scratch.